Hi Reader Friends! Welcome to another D.I. Telbat short story “A House of Strangers.” Enjoy!

 Without looking back, we drove away.

 David has many more stories to entertain and encourage you, so invite your friends and come join us!
 You can subscribe here to never miss a short story, or related post, weekly!
-We also have an exclusive PDF gift for you– “Between the Pages: Other COIL Stories.”
+We also have exclusive gifts for you!

 And if you have time, click here to read more D.I.
 Telbat short stories.